I Got A “Thickening” Haircut — & I’ve Never Loved My Fine Hair More

 What is the thickening haircut?

-Ade — based at Larry King salon in London — created the thickening haircut in 2016 with one goal: to create the illusion of fuller hair, particularly for those with fine or thinning tresses.
-Inspired by his wife’s fine hair and the lack of reference images of celebrities and models available to women with similar hair types, he developed a textured, layered style that’s a modern update to the 1970s shag — and has since invaded salons worldwide.
+Ade created the thickening haircut in 2016 with one goal: to create the illusion of fuller hair, particularly for those with fine or thinning tresses.
+Inspired by his wife’s fine hair and the lack of reference images of celebrities and models available to women with similar hair types, he developed a textured, layered style that’s a modern update to the 1970s shag.

 “I started doing these styles that are a bit more shaggy, with short layers around the front because that’s often the part of fine hair that’s the weakest,” Ade told me, explaining his technique.
 “The idea was to take those parts and cut them shorter, basically cutting them before they become weak,” and eventually break off.